Sun Sentinel: Overview

-The Sun Sentinel website has news video from two South Florida television stations: West Palm Beach's CBS affiliate WPEC and Miami and Fort Lauderdale CW affiliate WSFL-TV; it was a former sister station to the latter before Tribune's publishing and broadcasting interests were split.
+The Sun Sentinel website has news video from two South Florida television stations: West Palm Beach's CBS affiliate WPEC and Miami and Fort Lauderdale independent station WSFL-TV; it was a former sister station to the latter before Tribune's publishing and broadcasting interests were split.
 It also publishes a Spanish-language weekly, El Sentinel, as well as various community publications.

 History

 The Sun Sentinel traces its history to the 1910 founding of the Fort Lauderdale Weekly Herald, the first known newspaper in the Fort Lauderdale area, and the Everglades Breeze, a locally printed paper founded in 1911, which promoted itself as "Florida's great Farm, Truck and Fruit Growing paper."
 In 1925, the Everglades Breeze was renamed the Sentinel.
 That same year, two Ohio publishers bought both the Sentinel and the Herald, consolidating the newspapers into a daily publication called the Daily News and Evening Sentinel.
 In 1926, Horace and Tom Stillwell purchased the paper.
 However, the devastation wrought by the 1926 Miami hurricane caused circulation to drop and, in 1929, Tom Stillwell sold the paper to the Gore Publishing Company, headed by R.H.
 Gore Sr. By 1945, circulation of the Daily News and Evening Sentinel had climbed to 10,000.

 In 1953, Gore Publishing changed the name of the paper to the Fort Lauderdale News and added a Sunday morning edition.
 In 1960, when the paper had a circulation of 60,000, Gore Publishing purchased the weekly Pompano Beach Sun and expanded it into a six-day morning paper, the Pompano Sun-Sentinel—thus reviving the "Sentinel" name it had discarded seven years earlier.
 In 1963, the Tribune Company acquired Gore Publishing.
 In the 1970s, the morning paper changed its name to the Fort Lauderdale Sun-Sentinel.
-In 1982, the two papers merged their editorial staffs.
+In 1982, the Fort Lauderdale News and Fort Lauderdale Sun-Sentinel merged their editorial staffs.
 The two papers then merged into a single morning paper under the Fort Lauderdale Sun-Sentinel name.
 In 2000, after expanding its coverage, the paper changed its name to the South Florida Sun-Sentinel.